-

 Things to do When You Move to a New State

-- Apply for a new driver's license.
-After establishing residency most states require that this be done within a set amount of time, usually ranging between 30 and 60 days.
+• Apply for a new driver's license.
+After establishing residency most states require that this be done within a set amount of time.
+It is important to check what this time period is with your new home state.